Tenuta Il Poggione - Toscana Brunello di Montalcino 2019

 Wine rated (2023 guide) 17,5/20

-Dark, young ruby.
-Very closed and dark, with only hints of fragrant raspberry, tea leaves and oak.
-The palate is both generous and poised.
+Dark, youthful ruby color.
+Very closed and dark, with only hints of fragrant raspberry, tea leaves, and oak.
+The palate is both generous and composed.
 A palette of sweet cherries and raspberries coupled with fairly powerful tannins that need more time.
-Carries its 15% with ease.
+Carries its 15% alcohol with ease.
 The finish tightens and needs a little more time.
 2026-2038

 Vinous